info@societyofjewelleryhistorians.ac.uk

 456-5100

-The fine metalwork collection counts about ten thousands pieces today, including the Esterházy collection; the division comprising jewellery, clothing accessories, various small boxes and cases; and the clock and watch collection.
+The fine metalwork collection counts about 10,000 pieces today, including the Esterházy collection; the division comprising jewellery, clothing accessories, various small boxes and cases; and the clock and watch collection.
 Besides the work of the leading Hungarian masters in the 17th and 18th centuries or objects made by the fine metal craft dynasties of Pest and Buda in the 19th century, the bizarre filigree work statuettes created by the Selmecbánya master Sámuel Libay also deserve mention.
 Held in the collection are a number of truly outstanding Art Nouveau jewels, such as works by Rene Lalique and Oszkár Tarján (Huber).

 Hungarian National Museum